bdjerome/GPX-Planner/notes/Notes.md

 - More customization to route creation
   - Reverse Loops
   - Add negative split possibility to pace calculation
+- Website metric tracking (how to do for free PostHog ?)
 - Upload multiple gpx files and weave together
 - Find a solution to no elevation given (use 3rd party api's ?)
 - Donation button